bockph/DISN-Presentation/blogpost.md

 with N(\point) being the normalization function and \times the cross product.**[?Zhou et al. ]** Translation $t \in \mathbb{R}^3$ is predicted directly.

 When training this module they use the ShapeNet Core dataset **[25]** , where all objects are within the same aligned model space.
 This model space is then set as the world space where all camera parameters are with respect to.
-To calculate the Loss for regression, instead of comparing ground truth (GT) camera parameters to predicted ones they transform a given world space point cloud ($PC_w$)  to camera space using the predicted parameters and then compare it to the GT point cloud $PC_{G}$.
+To calculate the Loss for regression,  a given world space point cloud $PC_w$ is transformed to camera space using the predicted parameters and then compared to the GT point cloud $PC_{G}$.
 The authors have not been precise here, however, probably they transformed the aligned world space objects of ShapeNet Core with different extrinsics to create their ground truth data.